7 Of Our Fave Eco-Warrior Celebs

-So it’s become pretty clear that we’ve been f**king up our planet over the years.
-It’s pretty stressful to think about, but as long as there are people out there staying positive and taking action any way they can, there is definitely hope!
+So it’s pretty clear that we’ve been f**king up our planet over the years, which is kinda stressful.
+BUT it's not too late to save the situation and, as long as there are people out there staying positive and taking action in any way they can, there is definitely hope!

 “I’m going to be a citizen of this planet, and I’m going to do my responsibility and live in stride with nature instead of constantly fighting against her.”